International law: Renaissance and emergence of modern international law

 The 15th century witnessed a confluence of factors that contributed to an accelerated development of international law.
 Italian jurist Bartolus de Saxoferrato (1313–1357) was considered the founder of private international law.
-Another Italian jurist, Baldus de Ubaldis (1327–1400), provided commentaries and compilations of Roman, ecclesiastical, and feudal law, creating an organised source of law that could be referenced by different nations.
+Another Italian jurist, Baldus de Ubaldis (1327–1400), was widely regarded in his own era as an authority on the Corpus Juris Civilis, Justinian I's sixth-century compilation of Roman law that later formed the foundation of Roman law instruction at medieval universities; through his lectures, he provided commentaries and compilations of Roman, ecclesiastical, and feudal law.
 Francisco de Vitoria (1486–1546), who was concerned with the treatment of indigenous peoples by Spain, invoked the law of nations as a basis for their innate dignity and rights, articulating an early version of sovereign equality between peoples.
 For his extensive and seminal work on the topic, he has been called the originator of modern international law.
-Francisco Suárez (1548–1617), from the School of Salamanca founded by Vitoria, emphasised that international law was founded upon natural law and human positive law.
+Francisco Suárez (1548–1617), from the School of Salamanca founded by Vitoria, emphasized that international law was founded upon natural law and human positive law.
 Alberico Gentili (1552–1608) took a secular view to international law, authoring various books on issues in international law, notably Law of War, which provided comprehensive commentary on the laws of war and treaties.